core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    |                |  |  |

 ~~~~~~~~~~~
 {: #fig-exchange-example-blockwise title="Example of Non-confirmable group request starting a blockwise transfer, followed by Non-confirmable Responses with the first block.
-The transfer continues over unicast exchanges"}
+The transfer continues over confirmable unicast exchanges"}

 # Document Updates # {#sec-document-updates}